 - Annual loan payments cannot exceed 30 percent of a graduate’s income

 To be disqualified from federal student loan programs, schools must fail at least one of these requirements three out of four years.
-The New York Times reports that a group of for-profit schools has banned together to halt the legislation, stating that the rules are an unjustified “regulatory excess.”
-Even if the for-profits fail in their efforts to stop the rules, many in higher education are doubtful this watered-down approach will have much of a positive effect.
-In the meantime, community colleges and public colleges continue to struggle for survival, as state and federal funding continue to go elsewhere.
+The New York Times reports that a group of for-profit schools has banned together to halt the legislation, stating that the rules are an unjustified "regulatory excess."
+Even if the for-profits fail in their efforts to stop the regulations, many in higher education are doubtful this watered-down approach will have much of a positive effect.
+In the meantime, community colleges and public colleges continue to struggle for survival as state and federal funding continue to go elsewhere.

 Questions?
 Contact us on Facebook. @communitycollegereview